Visit Upper Geyser Basin in Yellowstone: Guide, Features, Tips, and Map

 Maintain Safe Distance

-It’s rare to see Yellowstone National Park’s wildlife during your visit to the Upper Geyser Basin.
+It’s rare to see Yellowstone National Park’s wildlife in the Upper Geyser Basin.
 Yet it’s not impossible.
 We were lucky enough to enjoy the company of a bison a few yards away from the Old Faithful Inn.
 This large mammal left us speechless.
-Yet as harmless as it looked like, the bison is still a wild animal.
+Yet as harmless as it looks, the bison is still a wild animal.

 Don’t Try to See Everything